Programs at CMAST

 Aquatic Animal Health

 The Aquatic Animal Health group is led by Dr. Craig Harms, and performs investigations of marine mammal and sea turtle morbidity and mortality, identifies novel pathogens and parasites of aquatic animals, and conducts clinically-applied research aimed at improving health and welfare of captive aquatic animals.

 Partnership with NC Aquarium System

-The North Carolina Aquariums and the NC State College of Veterinary Medicine (CVM) Environmental Medicine Consortium (EMC) and Center for Marine Sciences and Technology (CMAST) have a productive history advancing the field of aquatic animal health through diagnostic investigations, innovative therapeutics, and scientific publications to disseminate important findings.
-Test
+The North Carolina Aquariums, the NC State College of Veterinary Medicine (CVM), Environmental Medicine Consortium (EMC) and Center for Marine Sciences and Technology (CMAST) have a productive history advancing the field of aquatic animal health through diagnostic investigations, innovative therapeutics, and scientific publications to disseminate important findings.

 Shellfish Pathology Program

 The Shellfish Pathology Program in the Department of Clinical Sciences, College of Veterinary Medicine, leads research, education, and extension programs focused on understanding and managing pathogen and disease impacts to shellfish aquaculture and fisheries.